-Firefox Accounts is Mozilla's authentication solution for account-based end-user services and features.
+Firefox accounts is Mozilla's authentication solution for account-based end-user services and features.
 At the time of writing, sync is by far the most popular account-relying service.
-Below is a partial list of current FxA-relying services (by the time you are reading this others will likely have been added; we will endeavor to update the list periodically):
+Below is a partial list of current FxA-relying services:

 - Requires FxA.

 - For developer accounts; not required by end-users to use or download addons.

 - FxA is an optional authentication method among others.

 - Required to receive email alerts.
 Not required for email scans.

 A single account can be used to authenticate with all of the services listed above (though see the note below about Chinese users).